-Damnation Creek Trail is a 3.5 mile moderately trafficked out and back trail located near Klamath, CA that features beautiful wild flowers and is rated as moderate.
+Damnation Creek Trail is a 3.5 mile moderately trafficked out and back trail located near Klamath, California that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.

 Good hike that I enjoyed especially because of the beautiful redwoods and the cardio on the way back.
 If you're not in reasonable shape don't do this hike.
 There is only a few hundred yards of flat ground on the 4.2 mile hike.
 If you are looking for a nice beautiful beach stop at Crescent City.
 If you want to step on this beach at all check your tide schedule.
 Today was an incoming close to high tide with a good swell and there wasn't a beach.
 The trail was in pretty good shape but still needed a little work even though a dozen trail workers were on their way up as I was going down.
 There is a sign saying the bridge isn't usable but it is and the sign that was on the bridge itself is no longer there.
 That may have been what the crew was doing this morning.
 I was expecting to see more than the 2 other hikers that I saw on the trail.
 Overall a very good hike that I enjoyed and will repeat.